andyngh/noHiC/README.md

 In the case where there are adapters in the contigs:

-The sub-script will stop if it detects adapters.
+The `nohic-clean` sub-script will stop if it detects adapters.

 `adapter_check.log`: the log file of the adapter detection step.

-`adapter_matches.fa` and `adapter_matches.txt`: a FASTA file containing the contigs with adapters and a text file with the names of adapter-containing contigs, respectively.
-Users can choose to remove these contigs out of the input assembly before re-running `nohic-clean` if they are small and/or there are only a few of them.
-If there are long and/or many adapter-containing contigs, we highly recommend you to do read adapter trimming again with a more effective tool and re-assembly the contigs before running `nohic-clean`.
+`adapter_matches.fa` and `adapter_matches.txt`: a FASTA file containing contigs with adapters and a text file listing the names of adapter-containing contigs, respectively.
+Users may choose to remove these contigs from the input assembly before re-running `nohic-clean` if they are small and/or few in number.
+If there are long and/or many adapter-containing contigs, we highly recommend performing read adapter trimming again with a more effective tool and re-assembling the contigs before running `nohic-clean`.

-`fgrep_matches.txt`: this file now tell you where the adapters are detected in each contig in the format: input_file_path:in-contig_line_number_of_detected_adapter:contig_sequence
+`fgrep_matches.txt`: this file now tells you where the adapters are detected in each contig in the format: input_file_path:in-contig_line_number_of_detected_adapter:contig_sequence

-`step_1_done.txt`: this file will say "failed" in the case of adapters found.
+`step_1_done.txt`: this file will say "failed" (to stop `nohic-clean`), if adapters are found.

 *2_contig_taxonomic_classification*